symfony/symfony-docs/book/translation.rst

 .. versionadded:: 2.5
     The ``debug:translation`` command was introduced in Symfony 2.5.

-.. versionadded:: 2.6
-    Prior to Symfony 2.6, this command was called ``translation:debug``.

 When maintaining a bundle, you may use or remove the usage of a translation message without updating all message catalogues.
 The ``debug:translation``